rennydayo/ucsb-cs24-w18.github.io/_lab/lab02.md

 ## Step 6: Show off your work and get credit for this lab

-Get your mentor's attention to inspect your work, and to record completion of your lab work.
+Get your mentor's attention to inspect your work.
-Don't leave early though ... begin the after-lab work below.

 ## Step 7: Submit your code on submit.cs